nickaguilos/sendmagazine/_posts/2018-10-20-national-team.md

 ***

 **Send**: When did you start climbing?
-**Iman**: I was first introduced to climbing when I was 11 but only got into it in 2010
+**Iman**: I was first introduced to climbing when I was 11 but only got into it in 2010.

 **Send**: What got you into climbing?
 **Iman**: My parents at first.
-Eventually I just fell in love with it on my own.
+Eventually, I just fell in love with it on my own.

 **Send**: What's your favorite part about climbing?
-**Iman**: The escape it gives and the unexplainable happiness i get from doing it.
+**Iman**: The escape it gives and the unexplainable happiness I get from doing it.

 **Send**: Why do you keep climbing?
 **Iman**: I keep climbing because I constantly learn new things and always have the urge to keep improving my movement, strength and skill.
 But mostly because I just love doing it and enjoy every moment I am on an artificial wall or outdoors on real rocks climbing.

 **Send**: What is the biggest climbing related challenge you've faced and how did you overcome this?
-**Iman**: The biggest would be climbing/training without injury, especially because it’s very demanding on the body.
-I have incorporated warm ups before climbing and stretching after as a must do.
+**Iman**: The biggest would be climbing or training without injury, especially because it’s very demanding on the body.
+I have incorporated warm ups before climbing and stretching after as a must-do.

 **Send**: What's your favorite kind of hold and why?
 **Iman**: I love pinches.
 It used to be one of my weaknesses so I’m really happy to be able to hold on to different kind of pinches now.
 Fruit of labor thing.